jacobgil/pytorch-grad-cam/README.md

 | GradCAM  | Weight the 2D activations by the average gradient
 | GradCAM++  | Like GradCAM but uses second order gradients
 | XGradCAM  | Like GradCAM but scale the gradients by the normalized activations
-| AblationCAM  | Zero out activations and measure how the output drops
+| AblationCAM  | Zero out activations and measure how the output drops.
+*Includes a fast batched implementation*
 | ScoreCAM  | Perbutate the image by the scaled activations and measure how the output drops